-Not all yogurts are high in protein.
+Not all yogurts are high in protein, and many non-dairy products have no protein at all.
 Strained yogurts, such as Greek and Icelandic yogurt, have more protein than regular yogurt.
 Choose a yogurt with more protein than sugar on the label.

 Yogurt products made without dairy can be an alternative for people with a milk allergy or intolerance.
-However, the nutrients found in these products is not always equivalent to those found in dairy yogurt, like protein.
+However, many of these often lack the nutrients found in dairy yogurt, like protein.
 Keep the above information in mind when choosing a dairy free option.